asbjornenge/dux/README.md

 ### Dispatcher

 The [Dispatcher](/) is responsible for distributing messages from publishers to subscribers.
 Any component can act as publisher or subscriber to any message channel.
-This flexibility allows the design to grow dynamically.
+Messages will be broadcast to all subscribes of that channel.
+This flexibility allows the system to grow dynamically.

 ### Scheduler